 Interior design legislation increases the value and business opportunities for qualified interior designers.
 This protects the interior designer in three ways:

-- Interior design title laws, where in place, protect the use and title of certified, registered or licensed interior interior designers.
+- Interior design title laws, where in place, protect the use and title of certified, registered, or licensed interior designers.

-- Legislation sets guidelines making it easier to collaborate with other design professionals like architects and engineers.
+- The legislation sets guidelines making it easier to collaborate with other design professionals like architects and engineers.

-- This ensures that qualified interior designers are the ones who are making safe choices for public spaces and businesses.
+- The legislation ensures that qualified interior designers are the ones who are making the safest choices for public spaces and businesses.